 - Nancy E. Horn, an MSU alumnus from the Anthropology Department, published in 1985 A Project History of Michigan State University's Participation in International Development for the period 1951 – 1985.
 This too has been very helpful in identifying international project work of AFRE faculty.

 - I have also received outstanding collaboration of the MSU Archive , and The Digital and Multimedia Center of the MSU Library.
 (Thanks to Cynthia A. Ghering and Edward Busch.) and special assistance for scanning and online posting to the MSU Library card catalog of a large number of documents to Shawn Nicholson, John Shaw, Lucas Mak, Rick Phiffer and and Grace Morris.
 Thanks also to other MSU Library assistance from Hui Hua Chua, Joe Lauer, Peter Limb and Mary Jo Zeter.)

-- The ANR/Technology Group is also involved directly in implementing the new AFRE website, and in assisting in designing inprovements to this website to accomodate the international historical materials, and in implementing a new tabs format for posting and displaying information for both emeritus and current faculty.
+- The ANR/Technology Group is also involved directly in implementing the new AFRE website, and in assisting in designing improvements to this website to accommodate the international historical materials, and in implementing a new tabs format for posting and displaying information for both emeritus and current faculty.
 (Thanks to Dennis Bond and others on the ANR/Tec team.)